 The Glen Innes Highlands community comprises of both rural and urban residents, including the villages of Glencoe, Red range, Deepwater and Emmaville and the hamlets of Wellingrove, Wytaliba, Dundee and Glen Elgin.

-Whilst there is great diversity in the Highlands community there is also a great unity within the community spirit.
+Whilst there is great diversity in the Highlands community, there is also great unity and community spirit.

-Our community is a diverse mix of traditional, established and new families.
+Our community is made up of a diverse mix of traditional, established and new families.

-The Ngoorabul people who lived in this area called their home Gindaaydjin, meaning ‘plenty of big round stones on clear plains’.
+The traditional Ngoorabul people called their home Gindaaydjin, meaning ‘plenty of big round stones on clear plains’.
 Large granite boulders are a common feature of the local landscape, none more famous than Balancing Rock.
-Many Ngarabal people continue to live in the Glen Innes Highlands area and still celebrate their historic ties to the region, practice many aspects of their way of life and share their culture with visitors.
+Many Ngoorabul people continue to live in the Glen Innes Highlands area and still celebrate their historic ties to the region, practicing many aspects of their traditional way of life and sharing their culture with visitors.

-Some farms in the area that have been in the same family for over 150 years.
-Such strong roots within the community creates a wonderful foundation and solidity that many places in this day and age do not enjoy.
+Some farms in the area have been in the same family for over 150 years.
+Such strong roots within the community create a wonderful foundation and solidity that many places in this day and age do not enjoy.

 Employment: 3,060 jobs